jwalton/passport-api-docs/README.md

 ## Passport class

-When you `import 'passport'`, you get back an instance of the "Passport" class.
+When you `import 'passport'`, you get back a reference to the "Passport" class.
 You can create new passport instances:

 ```js
 import passport from 'passport';